So, a big benefit to living in Europe?

 We had studied Renoir pretty extensively and were ecstatic to find these.
 Did you know he was trained as a porcelain painter?
 Look at the china cups and carafes.
 Such skill!

 Of course, we got yelled at and followed around by one of the guards.
 Apparently they have video cameras everywhere and he said we touched and he showed us we had to stay back at least an arm’s length.
 We certainly didn’t touch anything.
 We were pointing things out to the kids, you know, educating, and Tori pointed to a blank square in one of the altarpieces to ask why it was missing.
+We stayed behind the ropes.
+We are careful and respectful.
+It was very upsetting.
 The guard made me want to eat a sleeve of Saltines, but I didn’t want us to get thrown out.

 Another guard was super sweet and she wanted to make sure we knew there was an outdoor exhibit and she got an English speaker to explain to us how to get there.
-The kids had a blast.
-Pictures will be in our “not” back to school post!
+The kids had a blast at the Städel.

 - Impressionism Guide from Khan Academy